SigNoz/signoz.io/blog/2022-12-22-logs-performance-benchmark.md

 <br></br>

-From the above graphs for memory usage of SigNoz, Elasticsearch and Loki we can see the memory usage to be of 20%, 60%, and 30% respectively.
+From the above graphs for memory usage of SigNoz, Elasticsearch and Loki we can see the memory usage to be 20%, 60%, and 30% respectively.

 For this benchmark for Elasticsearch, we kept the default recommended heap size memory of 50% of available memory (as shown in Elastic docs <a href = "https://www.elastic.co/guide/en/elasticsearch/reference/master/advanced-configuration.html#set-jvm-options" rel="noopener noreferrer nofollow" target="_blank" >here</a>).
 This determines caching capabilities and hence the query performance.